Redefining EmComm for the masses

 - Monthly plans from $15/month

 This is EmComm for the masses.
-This isn’t free or cheap, but then again neither is reliable and portable amateur radio gear.
+This isn’t free or cheap, but then again neither is reliable and portable amateur radio gear you can count on.
 Products like this empower users and reduce the need for third party communicators including amateur radio.

 A legitimate concern of overloading or destruction of cellular systems still provides a reason for two-way radio services including amateur radio… maybe in an EmComm setting on rare occasions.
 As well there exists a need for a safety line for back country folks with no cellular service.
 Satellite phones have been around for quite some time with data plan costs on par with traditional cellular phone service.
 Anyone serious about safety will invest in such systems.
 The inReach product is yet another backpack stow ready option for those interested in maintaining a communication lifeline wherever they might go.